 FBX Uses Metabolic Resistance Training

-Metabolic resistance training is one of the best, most powerful strategies for building muscle, burning fat, and improving physical fitness at the same time.
+Metabolic resistance training is one of the best, most powerful strategies for building muscle, burning fat, and improving physical fitness simultaneously.

-MRT, “metabolic resistance training,” might as well be referred to “insane training.”
-It takes no prisoners, maximum-effort, build-muscle, heave-weight, burn-fat, absolutely insane out of breath training.
+MRT, “metabolic resistance training,” might be referred to as “insane training.”
+It takes no prisoners, maximum effort, build muscle, and heave-weight, burn-fat, and absolutely insane out-of-breath training.
 It’ll raise your metabolism, pulverize calories like beer cans, lift your lactate threshold, increase your ability to build muscle, and maximize your body’s potential for change.

 MRT is just a term covering multiple combinations of intense, effective cardiovascular and muscular training.
 MRT can include supersets, circuits, compound movements, speed and low rest.
-It almost regularly packs a one-two-punch of aerobic and anaerobic work, tearing down barriers between traditional weight training and cardio.
-If you’re tired of long rest periods and the boring treadmill rut, MRT might be for you.
+It almost regularly packs a one-two punch of aerobic and anaerobic work, tearing down barriers between traditional weight training and cardio.
+MRT might be for you if you’re tired of long rest periods and the boring treadmill rut.

 MRT works by elevating the metabolic “cost” of exercise.
 This might sound nerdy… until you try it.
 Traditional resistance training might hit 25 or 30% of the body’s “change capacity.
 But ” MRT can maximize your capacity for change and release metabolic forces that work all day and night.